 Teach effective social interaction and communication as replacements for challenging behavior - Model, demonstrate, coach, and/or role-play the appropriate interaction skills.
 Teach students to ask for help during difficult activities or to negotiate alternative times to finish work.
 Encourage positive social interactions such as conversational skills to help students with challenging behavior obtain positive peer attention.

 Social relationship skills are critical to successful social, emotional, and cognitive development and to long-term outcomes for students.
-Teaching the fourth R can have both preventive and remedial effects that can help reduce the risk for negative outcomes not only for children on the autism spectrum, but also for all children.
-If we want our children to achieve success socially, we must teach them the social skills they need to be successful in school and in life.
+Teaching the fourth R can have both preventive and remedial effects that can help reduce the risk for negative outcomes not only for children with autism, but for all children.

 Lee A. Wilkinson, PhD, NCSP is the author of the award-winning books, A Best Practice Guide to Assessment and Intervention for Autism and Asperger Syndrome in Schools and Overcoming Anxiety and Depression on the Autism Spectrum: A Self-Help Guide Using CBT.
-He is also editor of a best-selling text in the APA School Psychology Book Series, Autism Spectrum Disorder in Children and Adolescents: Evidence-Based Assessment and Intervention in Schools.
+He is also editor of a text in the APA School Psychology Book Series, Autism Spectrum Disorder in Children and Adolescents: Evidence-Based Assessment and Intervention in Schools.
 His latest book is A Best Practice Guide to Assessment and Intervention for Autism Spectrum Disorder in Schools (2nd Edition).

 © Lee A. Wilkinson, PhD